 Most of the Fondation boys at the premiere in Santa Ana, CA.

 The new guys are the guys!
 The team is stacked with young blood like Corey Glick, more seasoned skaters like Corey Duffel, road dogs like Dakota Servold and possible 2017 SOTY, Cole Wilson.
 The van is filled to the brim with talent, but it’s great to know that the bros are just bros.
 With no big checks to light a fire under their asses, the boys are getting clips for the love of it.
 And they’re getting it in whenever and however often they can.
 Doing it for all the right reasons, the current Foundation Skateboards team was bound to create magic with their newest video.
 And sure enough, Oddity was a stand-out.

 Specifically, the handrail game was absolutely destroyed.
 From skating up kinked rails to skating through 8 kinks, these dudes did the unthinkable in every way imaginable.
 Never Been Done’s were No Big Deal, and lack of budget came through as Better then Ever.

 There are plenty of skateboard companies that were formed within the last three years, but there’s only one that dropped a team video for the very first time just one week ago… On February 2nd at BLACK in Hollywood, Los Angeles, California, Primitive Skateboards debuted the 7.5-minute-long video, “Opal”.
 And Opal was a fitting name.

 Diego Najera – Nollie Tre Flip in Santa Monica

 Like a rare stone, this short video was highly anticipated and long awaited.
 People knew it would be high quality but simultaneously wondered to themselves what the caliber would actually be.
 For those that aren’t avid followers of the brand, the premiere was a pleasant surprise.
 Primitive has a team that one might forget is truly stacked with the gnarliest talent.
 Of course, we all think of Paul Rodriguez, but we may forgotten about Devine Calloway and Brian Peacock, rookies in one regard but legends in another.
 Carlos Ribeiro, a strong 2016 SOTY contender; Shane O’Neill, one of the best in the world; and Nick Tucker, Instagram gold… And never count out Trent McClung, full-on team rider for Primitive as well as adidas Skateboarding and Bones Wheels.

 The team is full of power, style and history within this thing we love called skateboarding.
 It’s easy to forget how impressive the squad truly is.
 And it just became a bit more impressive.
 Almost the entire second half of “Opal” was an introduction of Diego Najera to the pro Primitive family.
 If you’ve seen Diego skate, you know he handles himself like a professional.
 But now, Diego has his own pro board for the royalty-laden Primitive Skateboards.

-Watch out for his new wood at the site COMING SOON and the full “Opal” edit HERE
+Watch out for his new wood at the site COMING SOON and the full “Opal” edit HERE.